Skip to content

 POST/backup/importImport a snapshot from the dumps folder

-The Store struct is the heart of Aperio.
+The Store struct (in src/store/mod.rs) is the heart of Aperio.
 It holds:

-• db: fjall::Database — the underlying database handle.
+• env: heed::Env — the underlying LMDB environment handle.

-• config: StoreConfig — tunable parameters (shard sizes, token length, compression, index interval).
+• config: StoreConfig — tunable parameters (shard sizes, token length, index interval).

 • collections: RwLock<HashMap<String, CollectionMeta>> — in-memory registry of known collections, their ID type and searchable fields.

-• lock: Mutex<()> — serializes write operations (upsert/delete) for index consistency.
+• lock: Mutex<()> — serializes write operations (delete/collection mutation) for index consistency.

 • next_seq: AtomicU64 — monotonic sequence counter for the indexing queue.